sundar19/Ozone_motors/multiple_mpu60/Readme.txt

 For getting a graph do the following,
 1. run the mpu6050_check_plot.ino files to record the values in the serial monitor.
-2.copy those values to a csv file and plot it using line graph , this is helpful for obtaining bumps.
+2.copy those values to a csv file and plot it using line graph , this is helpful for obtaining thresholds. use min and max functions in excel to calculate the threshold for each sensor.

+we can also use arduino serial plotter.
 Thresholds are set using min and max values in csv files.(data_check & min_max)